SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection

-When the SplitNN training begins, gradients the server sends are input to LOF, and are classified as \textit{honest} (inlier) or \textit{malicious} (outlier).
+When the SplitNN training begins, the gradients the server sends are input to LOF, and are classified as \textit{honest} (inlier) or \textit{malicious} (outlier).
 Clients can make a decision after each gradient or combine the results from multiple gradients, by classifying the last few gradients and reaching the final decision by a majority vote between them.
 If a client concludes that the server is launching an attack, it can stop training and prevent further progress of the attack.

-For the LOF algorithm, clients need to decide on a hyperparameter, the number of neighbors.
-Although there has been work on automatically choosing such values \cite{xu2019automatic}, we have observed that setting it equal to one less than the number of honest gradients collected (i.e. the highest feasible value) achieves consistently the best performance across all our datasets.
+For the LOF algorithm, clients need to decide on a hyperparameter $k$, the number of neighbors to consider.
+We have followed the existing work on automatically choosing the value of $k$ \cite{xu2019automatic}, and observed that setting it equal to one less than the number of honest gradients collected (i.e. the highest feasible value) consistently achieves the best performance across all our datasets.

-Algorithm \ref{alg:ad_cli} explains attack detection process in detail.
-Before training, clients allocate a certain share of their training data as a separate set $train_{\text{SIM}}$ and train a local copy of the server-side layers using that dataset.
-The resulting gradients then constitute the training data of LOF, denoted $train_{\text{LOF}}$.
-During the actual training with SplitNN, each gradients received from the server is input to LOF, and classified as an outlier/inlier.
+Algorithm \ref{alg:ad_cli} explains the attack detection process in detail.
+Before training, clients allocate a certain share of their training data as a separate set $train_{\text{SIM}}$ and train the client-side layers together with a local copy of the server-side layers using that dataset (lines 10-13).
+The resulting gradients obtained from server-side layers then constitute the training data for outlier detection, denoted $train_{\text{LOF}}$ (line 12).
+During the actual training with SplitNN, clients receive the gradients from the server as part of the SplitNN protocol (line 17); each gradient received from the server is input to LOF (line 18), and classified as an outlier/inlier (lines 23-25).
 With the window size $w$, clients decide that the server is attacking if at least $w$ LOF decisions has been collected and the majority of them are outliers (i.e. malicious gradients).
-Similar to SG-LC, training is stopped as soon as an attack is detected.
+Simple bookkeeping is done to remove the earlier gradients so that the prediction set remains at size $w$ (line 19), and no decision is made for the first $w-1$ iterations (lines 20-22).
+Training is stopped as soon as an attack is detected.